worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

   * [ ] **Data**

-    * All data files required for reproducibility verification should be included (for verification purposes only; see [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/guidance_note_wb.md) for publication guidelines and embargo options for reproducibility packages).
-The data should be provided in its original form.
+    * All data files required for reproducibility verification should be included (for verification purposes only; see [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/guidance_note_wb.md) for publication guidelines and embargo options for reproducibility packages). **The data should be provided in its original form**.
     * If the data cannot be shared via OneDrive (e.g., large datasets), please email [reproducibility@worldbank.org](mailto:reproducibility@worldbank.org) to discuss alternatives.

   * [ ] **Code**